Cart Abandonment

 Finally, under the Max Time path, add your reminder email.
 Use liquid to customize the email with each customer’s cart information.

-Method: Segment-Triggered Campaign
+Method: Segment-Triggered Automation

 For this recipe, we’ll walk through storing and updating cart data on your customers’ profiles so you can send messaging around cart abandonment.